kananb/Blind-Chess/README.md

   * Containerized with [Docker](https://www.docker.com/)

 ## Features
-### Creating and joining game rooms
+### Networked multiplayer
-Play with a friend by creating a room or joining theirs.
-Rooms identified by five character room codes that are easy to copy and paste or relay over VOIP.
+Play with a friend over the internet by creating a room or joining theirs.
+Rooms are identified by five character room codes that are easy to copy and paste or relay over VOIP.
 ### Customizable time control
 With the ability to choose the duration and increment of your game you can turn up the heat with some blitz matches or take your time calculating with some classical or rapid.
 You can also choose which side you start with if you have a particular opening you want to practice.
 ### FEN/PGN for post-game analysis